matyalatte/UE4-DDS-Tools/README.md

 ## Features

-- Inject any size DDS and any number of mipmaps
+- Inject any size textures into assets
-- Extract texture
+- Extract textures from assets
 - Check the UE versions of assets
 - Convert textures with [texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv)